Tracy Edwards: Early life

+Sailing

-During a stopover in the United States she met King Hussein I of Jordan, who encouraged her to join the crew of a round-the-world yacht and who would later arrange a sponsorship from Royal Jordanian Airlines, funding that allowed her yacht Maiden to compete in the Whitbread Round the World Yacht Race.
-Prior to this, Edwards served several positions on other yachts, including deckhand and first mate, before entering her first Whitbread in the 1985–1986 competition.
-She began with the Norsk Data GB and in the second leg became cook aboard the Atlantic Privateer.
+During a stopover in the United States she met King Hussein I of Jordan, who encouraged her to pursue her idea of entering the Whitbread round-the-world yacht race with an all-female crew, and who would later arrange a sponsorship from Royal Jordanian Airlines, funding that allowed her yacht Maiden to compete in the race.
+Prior to this, Edwards served in several positions on other yachts, including deckhand and first mate, before entering her first Whitbread in the 1985–1986 competition.
+She began as the cook aboard the Norsk Data GB and in the second leg transferred to the Atlantic Privateer, also as cook.

-Based on the small ratio of women in the race–five out of 200–she determined to enter in 1989 with an entirely female crew.
-She recruited a 12-woman crew and mortgaged her home to buy a second-hand 10-year-old 58-foot yacht and refurbish it, renaming it Maiden.
-Maiden finished second in its class, winning two out of six individual legs of the race.
+Based on the small ratio of women in the race – five out of 200 – she determined to enter in 1989 with an entirely female crew.
+She recruited a 12-woman crew and mortgaged her home to buy a second-hand, 10-year-old, 58-foot yacht and refurbish it, renaming it Maiden.
+It finished second in its class, winning two out of six individual legs of the race.
 As a result, she garnered worldwide attention and praise and was awarded the Yachtsman of the Year Trophy and an MBE honour.
 In 1990, Edwards detailed her story in the book, Maiden, co-authored with Tim Madge.

 Thereafter, Edwards started a family and began managing sailing programmes.
 In 2000 she undertook a new round-the-world sailing venture, Maiden 2, an attempt to claim the Jules Verne Trophy with a 110-foot maxi catamaran.
 This attempt ended with the boat being dismasted off of the coast of Chile.
 Edwards was then involved in the organization of a new round-the world race, Oryx Quest, in 2005 in Qatar.
 This was the first time a round-the-world race had started and finished in the Middle East, based in Doha.
 After the successful event, which saw four of the fastest multihulls compete, Edwards was forced into bankruptcy when the Qatari sponsor dissolved their company and refused payment.
 She had personally borrowed £8m from the bank to help fund the event.

-She left sailing and went to work for the Child Exploitation and Online Protection Centre (CEOP) as Project Manager for their International Youth Advisory Congress.
-Upon completion she attended Roehampton University and took a degree (2:1) in psychology.
-She continued with her motivational speaking and became a life coach.
-In 2013, she began teaching Internet Safety and Online Reputation to children and parents and works in schools and with youth groups.

-She and the crew of Maiden in the yacht race are the subject of the 2018 documentary film, Maiden.

-She is single, and has a daughter (aged 14 in 2014).